sqonk/phext-datakit/docs/api/index.md

 [PackedArray](PackedArray.md)

 Both PackedSequence and PackedArray are array structures designed for working in tight memory situations.
-A full description is available further down in the method reference.

 - Use a [PackSequence](PackedSequence.md) for working with a uniform set of elements of the same type and byte size (e.g. all Ints or all floats).
 - Use a [PackedArray](PackedArray.md) when your dataset has elements that vary in size and/or type.

-Both classes have almost identical methods and the examples below can easily be translated between the the two.
+These classes should not be considered a blanket replacement for native arrays, instead the key is to identify when they are a better fit for any particular problem.

+In general native arrays offer flexibility and speed over memory consumption, where as packed arrays/sequences prioritise memory usage for a little less flexibility.
+They are built to address situations where working with large data sets that challenge the available RAM on the running machine can not be practically solved by other means.

 [CSV](CSV.md)